Learn how to use Skylight to make your app faster.

 The Response Timeline is useful for keeping an eye on your application and making sure the response times don’t shoot up suddenly, and for detecting spikes in traffic.

-Skylight’s deploy tracking beta feature allows you to zero in on performance improvements or regressions caused by a deployment.
-With the deploy tracking feature enabled, each of your deployments will be marked on the Response Timeline.
-(If deploys occurred very close to one another, they will be grouped under a single rocket with an indicator of the number of the deploys represented by that rocket.)
-Learn more here.
+Skylight’s deploy tracking feature allows you to zero in on performance improvements or regressions caused by a deployment.
+With the deploy tracking feature configured, each of your deployments will be marked on the Response Timeline.
+Hover over the deploy icon to see information about that deploy.
+Depending on your configuration, you will see the deploy id, the git sha of the commit you deployed, and a deploy description.

 Below the timeline is the Endpoints List.
 This list shows you all of the endpoints in your application that have been used in the currently selected time range; that is, all of the controllers and their actions.